Table of Contents

 If you ask around, you'll find out where the Oneiromancer is located, because she's nowhere to be found in the town.

 Your next agenda to patching relations between the Moon Clan and Rellekka. is to talk to the Oneiromancer.
 Head back to the base of the ladder where you first set foot on Moonclan Island.
 From there, you should walk in a south by southeast direction to reach the Oneiromancer.
 Follow the white line in the mini maps shown below.
-Beware, there are level 111 monsters named Suqahs that roam the island.
-They use melee attacks, are capable of casting water wave and ice barrage (doesn't hit very high and only freezes for a second or two), and will aggressively engage you in combat.
+Beware, there are level 106 and 113 monsters named Suqahs that roam the island.
+They use magic and melee attacks that can be used from afar and will aggressively engage you in combat.

 If you have followed the white line in a southeastern direction, you will wind up before the glowing brightness of the Astral Altar and the stunning beauty of the Oneiromancer.